What is the use of PETG film?

 How is it Made?

-The creation of polyethylene terephthalate glycol-modified, or PETG, replaced the ethylene glycol in the molecular chain with a larger monomer, cyclohexane dimethanol, which stopped the crystallisation associated with PET.
-With improved heat resistance, PETG molecules do not collect together as easily as with PET, which lowers the melting point and inhibits crystallisation.
+The invention of polyethylene terephthalate glycol-modified (PETG) replaced the ethylene glycol present in the molecular structure with a larger monomer, cyclohexanedimethanol, which effectively prevents PET's inherent crystallization issues.
+Improved heat resistance leads to PETG molecules that do not aggregate easily, lowering the melting point and inhibiting crystallization.

-This means that polyethylene terephthalate glycol can be used for thermoforming, 3D printing and other higher temperature applications without losing its properties.
+This renders polyethylene terephthalate glycol functional for thermoforming, 3D printing, and other high-temperature applications that preserve essential properties.

 What is it Used For?